talwat/pap/README.md

 pap has essentially two purposes:

 - To simplify some of the common tasks you need to do when creating or managing a server (such as when you download/update the server jar.)
-- And to provide an easy CLI to do common tasks like changing server.properties and signing EULA, for usage in scripts.xs
+- And to provide an easy CLI to do common tasks like changing server.properties and signing EULA, for usage in scripts.

 ## Install